gustafnk/microservice-websites-site/index.md

 ### Heterogenous system

-- Allowing for diversity of technology (including different versions of software) is very valuable for evolvability
+- Allowing for diversity of technology (including different versions of software) is critical for evolvability
-- The architecture should not be a limit for diversity of technology
-- Instead, the limit should rather be the "cognitive capacity" of the organisation, i.e. being able to move between teams quite easily
+- The architecture itself should not be a limit for diversity of technolog.
+Instead, the limit should rather be the "cognitive capacity" of the organisation, i.e. being able to move between teams quite easily

 <!-- - What's the business value of doing things differently?
 Innovation, standards, commodification, optimisations -->